Axiomatic Characterization of PageRank: Proof of the main theorem

 \section{Proof of the main theorem}

 In this section, we present the proof of Theorem~\ref{theorem:main}.
-Our proof consists of two parts.
-In the first part (Section~\ref{section:proof-1}), we prove that if a centrality measure satisfies all six axioms, then it must also satisfy PageRank recursive equation.
+Here, we focus on showing that if a centrality measure satisfies all six of our axioms, then it must also satisfy PageRank recursive equation.
 Hence, it is PageRank for some decay factor $a \in [0,1)$.
-In the second part (Section~\ref{section:proof-2}), we prove that PageRank for every decay factor $a \in [0,1)$ satisfies all six axioms.
+The proof that PageRank for every decay factor $a \in [0,1)$ satisfies all six axioms can be found in~\ref{section:appendix:proof-2}.
 Both parts combined imply Theorem~\ref{theorem:main}.
 Additionally, in Section~\ref{section:proof-3}, we show that all six axioms are independent and necessary in our characterization.

 Before we proceed, let us introduce some additional notation and definitions.
 Two graphs $G=(V,E)$, $G'=(V',E')$ are called \emph{disjoint} if their set of nodes are disjoint: $V \cap V' = \emptyset$.
 In such a case, their sum $G+G'$ is a graph $(V \cup V',E \sqcup E')$.
 For arbitrary node weights $\bs$, $\bs'$, the sum $(G,\bs) + (G',\bs')$ is a graph $(G+G',\bs+\bs')$, where $(\bs+\bs')(v) = \bs(v)$ for $v \in V$ and $(\bs+\bs')(v) = \bs'(v)$ for $v \in V'$.
 For a natural number $k \in \mathbb{N}$ and an arbitrary multiset $E$, $k \cdot E$ denotes a union of $k$ copies of $E$, i.e., $0 \cdot E = \emptyset$ and $k \cdot E = ((k-1) \cdot E) \sqcup E$ for $k \ge 1$.